Koray-Projects/E2Xproject/README.md

 # Playwright Framework

-A playwright framework with e2e testing for cornerstones webpage.
+A playwright framework with a single test, using randomly generated data to complete an e2e checkout.

 ## Set up steps